marcodeangelis/intervals/README.md

 $ source myenv/bin/activate

-# On Windows replace the second line with: $ myenv\Scripts\activate
+# On Windows replace the second line with:

+#$ myenv\Scripts\activate

 (myenv) $ pip install -r requirements.txt
 ```

 # Intervals

-Let's see what this code in action.
+Let's see this code in action.

 ## Importing the code